metapieman/uk-house-prices/README.md

 ### Downloading the Energe Performance Certificate data

 The UK Department For Communities and Local Government publishes a dataset containing Energy Performance Certificates (see https://epc.opendatacommunities.org/).
-Since EPCs contain area information, it is possible to link this dataset with Land Registry data to obtain per-square-metre prices for many properties.
+Since EPCs contain area information, it is possible to link this dataset with Land Registry data to obtain per square metre prices for many properties.

 You must download the complete EPC dataset and unzip it into a subdirectory <code>energy-certificates</code> in the top level directory of this repo.
 Having done so, if you run <code>ls energy-certificates |  head</code> from the top level directory, you should see something like the following: